mayppong/qUnitScraper/README.md

 ## FEATURES

-The plug-in can be run over a qUnit result page to scrape the information into a single object for processing.
+The qUnitScraper object can be run over a qUnit result page to scrape the information into a single JSON object for exporting/processing.
 I created this object specifically so it can be passed back to Selenium.

+The way it works is that it looks for ".pass" or ".fail" class that qUnit adds to container elements when it displays the results.
+The catcha is that an entire module is marked as failed if just one test fails.
+That means if a module of 3 tests has 1 failed test, this module would show up in qUnitScraper's returned JSON object in both "pass" and "fail".

+The JSON object returns by qUnitScraper has the following format
+<pre>{
+	"pass": {
+		"module #" : {
+			"name" : "..."
+			"tests": [
+				{
+					"message" : "...",
+					"source"  : "..."
+				},
+				{
+					"message" : "...",
+					"source"  : "..."
+				}
+			]
+		}
+	},
+	"fail": { ... }
+}</pre>

 To-Do:
 [x] collect and return failed modules
-[ ] add flag for selecting success or fail or both
+[x] add flag for selecting success or fail or both

 ## ABOUT